 Tuning on Teradata is all about minimizing costs and maximizing parallelism.

 The crucial costs (and the ones we can influence) in SQL tuning are I/Os and CPU seconds.
-The best way to understand their meaning is to examine at first the basics of a single computer.
+The best way to understand their meaning is to examine a single computer’s basics.

 Single computers are built from storage devices, RAM-based memory, and central processing units.